Natalia-Davidenko/distributed-compliance-ledger/x/pki/tests/test-design.md

    * Positive:
       * command exists/relevant
    * Negative:
       * access is denied to execute command
+      * multiple commands are sent with the same unique combination of vid (vendor ID) and pid (product ID)
       * incorrect command syntax

 * Сommand result
   * Positive:
       * ADD_MODEL command completed successfully	**⇒** adds a new Model identified by a unique combination of vid (vendor ID) and pid (product ID)
    * Negative:
       * ADD_MODEL command failed	**⇒** does not add a new Model identified by a unique combination of vid (vendor ID) and pid (product ID)

 * Role (Who can send)
    * Positive:
       * Vendor (Vendor account associated with the given Vendor ID)